MatthiasGr/idscp2-jvm-wiki/IDSCP2-Core.md

 #### STATE_WAIT_FOR_HELLO
-This state waits for the remote peer's IDSCP_HELLO, which contains the DAT and the RAT suites of the remote peer.
-When the SC_IDSCP_HELLO has been received, you have to verify the remote DAT via the DAPS driver, calculate the RAT mechanisms and start the RAT drivers.
+This state waits for the remote peer's IDSCP_HELLO, which contains the DAT and the RA suites of the remote peer.
+When the SC_IDSCP_HELLO has been received, you have to verify the remote DAT via the DAPS driver, calculate the RA mechanisms and start the RA drivers.
-A peer always decides which RAT mechanism should be used to verify the remote peer.
-Thus, your outer loop in your matching algorithm always has to loop through the RAT_VERIFIERS, while the inner loop goes through the counterpart RAT_PROVERS.
+A peer always decides which RA mechanism should be used to verify the remote peer.
+Thus, your outer loop in your matching algorithm always has to loop through the RA_VERIFIERS, while the inner loop goes through the counterpart RA_PROVERS.
 In this state the handshake timer should be active.

 You should handle only the following events: